 What is there for families to do?
 The seashore has miles of undeveloped beaches that are quite spectacular, perfect for swimming or strolling along (access to some of the beaches requires a permit).
 Be careful if you do visit the beaches; over 5,000 turtle nests were found on the seashore in 2016!
 Be on the lookout for any sea turtles, but remember to give them a wide berth, as disturbing them is illegal.
 There is also a scenic drive from the Merritt Island Wildlife Refuge to the seashore along Biolab Road.
 The seashore is also the perfect place to watch rocket launches from the Kennedy Space Center, so check to see if one is taking place when you plan to visit!

 What else is there to do in the area?
 Named one of the top 10 beach towns in Florida, New Smyrna Beach is close by, with stunning beaches and plenty of places to shop and eat.
+Read about our trip to Canaveral National Seashore in this post.

-What kind of park?
 Nestled in the heart of downtown St. Augustine, Castillo de San Marcos is a National Monument that stands to remind of the sometimes turbulent history of America, embodying nearly 450 years of history and culture.
 It is the oldest masonry fort in the continental United States.

 What is there to do for families?
 Explore the fortress at your leisure, taking in the many exhibits, and listening to one of the interpretive talks from knowledgeable Park Rangers.
 There will be actors in period costume to relay the culture of the fort, as well as weapons demonstrations.